Tech services: Deal insights series 3Q 2025

 Onwards and upwards: A positive outlook for private credit in India

-Discover how the private credit market has progressed in India.
-Learn more about new fund registrations and funds raised.
+Private Credit In India: Discover how the private credit market has progressed in India.
+Explore the growth of private credit fund & alternative lending.

 Rethinking secondary transaction discounts in Indian start-ups